endurodave/CoreDump/README.md

 The temporary storage is just RAM.
 The trick, however, is to place the core dump data structure in a location that is not zero-initialized at startup.
 This way, the crash data can be stored and survive a warm boot (i.e. a CPU reset where the power is not removed and RAM contents not lost).

-Keil uses a scatter file to direct the linker.
-The snippet below creates a section called NoInit.
+Keil uses a scatter file to direct the linker where to place data.
+The snippet below creates a section called `NoInit`.
 Your compiler may have a different means of creating a no-initialize section.

 ```cpp
   ; Create a section for uninitialized data.
 This prevents zero
   ; initialized (ZI) data located in NoInit to persist over a CPU reset.